 Reducing the burden of serious mental illness through research

-We also collaborate extensively with research groups around the world to identify important patient populations, technologies, and scientific approaches that will significantly advance our research objectives and knowledge for the psychiatric research community.
+We also focus extensively on new methodologies and tool development to further our understanding of biological mechanisms of disease.
+We collaborate with research groups around the world to identify important patient populations, technologies, and scientific approaches that will significantly advance our research objectives and knowledge for the psychiatric research community.